 Next, we focused on 1,032 phosphosites whose abundance was dynamic during the time-course.
 Hierarchical clustering revealed distinct groups (Fig. 1E) which were all enriched in proline-directed phosphosites (fig. S2B, C).
 Gene ontology (GO) analysis of all dynamic sites, coupled with network analysis, revealed high functional association and interconnectivity between groups of proteins related to RNA binding and the nuclear pore complex (NPC), DNA replication and chromatin remodeling, and microtubule regulation (Fig. 1F).
 Cluster A contained phosphosites with initial high intensity that dropped at 30 minutes, correlating with the degradation of cyclin B around 15 minutes after fertilisation and exit from meiotic metaphase II.
 GO analysis for group A highlighted proteins related to nuclear organisation, including NPC complex and nuclear transport, DNA replication, chromosomal structure and segregation (fig. S3), as also observed in a recent study (18).
-Cluster B phosphosites were of lower intensity and dephosphorylation rate, and were enriched in Cluster B phosphosites were of lower intensity and dephosphorylation rate, and were enriched in mRNA-binding proteins, regulators of translation and mRNA processing, as well as DNA repair factors (fig. S2).
+Cluster B phosphosites were of lower intensity and dephosphorylation rate, and were enriched in mRNA-binding proteins, regulators of translation and mRNA processing, as well as DNA repair factors (fig. S2).
 These phosphosites were upregulated before the first cell division, during the cortical rotation and transport of maternal mRNA responsible for axis specification in the embryo, suggesting that phosphosites in clusters A and B conclude the transition from meiosis to mitosis and prepare the one-cell embryo for upcoming cell divisions (19).
 Motif analysis revealed a predominance of CDK consensus sites, while potential target sites of other kinases such as Aurora, PLK, PKA, Dbf4-dependent kinases (DDK) and Casein kinase I and II were present to a lesser extent (Fig. 1G).

-Cluster C phosphosites, of which around 52% were proline-directed, generally increased over the time course, while Cluster D phosphosites, the vast majority (84%) of which were proline–directed, had an oscillating signature with a clear upregulation preceding each cell division.
+Cluster C phosphosites, of which around 52% were proline-directed, generally increased over the time course, while cluster D phosphosites, the vast majority (84%) of which were proline–directed, had an oscillating signature with a clear upregulation preceding each cell division.
 Cluster C included phosphosites displaying a reciprocal oscillating trend and a lower amplitude compared to cluster D sites, indicating that they are phosphorylated from S-phase onwards.
 Several sites with this trend, for example MCM4 S31ph, were from monophosphorylated peptides, while the multiphosphorylated form was found in cluster D (fig. S4).
 This identifies cluster C as containing the earliest phosphorylations of proteins that are highly phosphorylated towards mitosis.
-Both clusters contained a similar number of potential CDK targets, while cluster C was also enriched in consensus sites for DDK (12%) and Aurora kinases (10%), indicating that the latter kinases are active well before mitosis (Fig. 1H).
+Both clusters contained a similar number of potential CDK targets, while cluster C was also enriched in consensus sites for DDK (12%) and Aurora kinases (10%), indicating that the latter kinases are active well before mitosis (Fig. 1G).
 GO analysis of clusters C and D nevertheless revealed enrichment in ribonucleoproteins and RNA binding, nucleocytoplasmic transport, chromatin organisation and DNA replication (fig. S3), implying progressive control of these biological mechanisms by phosphorylation throughout the cell cycle.
 In cluster D, which peak around mitosis, coordinated phosphorylation of multiple members of the same protein complexes commonly occurs (Fig. 1H).